jwiethase/FC_England-_deer_distribution/README.md

 # Analysing deer distribution and abundance in England
 R scripts to estimate the distribution of the four most common deer species in England, namely roe deer, Reeve's muntjac, fallow deer and red deer.
 This analysis is applying species distribution models with data integration and spline regression in INLA, using the R package 'pointedSDMs'.
-This work was funded by the Forestry Commission, project FEE/1086.

 ## Table of Contents
 | Script Name      | Description |